Section Menu

 Office of International Programs

 "In London, I truly got a sense of cultural awareness and realized how cultures can influence your choice in food, clothing, neighborhood, religion, language...
-Secondly, I had to problem-solve on numerous occasions in London, whether that was navigating myself in a new city without GPS or having to brainstorm ideas for a policy-briefing at my internship.
-This experience has required for me to be quick on my feet and to constantly think of a number of solutions for a variety of scenarios." - Rollins Alum
+I had to problem-solve on numerous occasions in London, whether that was navigating myself in a new city without GPS or having to brainstorm ideas for a policy-briefing at my internship." - Rollins Study Abroad Alum

 Experience London